xlwings/xlwings/docs/command_line.rst

                         the "--unprotected" flag to install the add-in without password protection.
-You can install your custom add- in by providing the name or path via the --file flag, e.g. "xlwings add-in install --file custom.xlam"
+You can install your custom add- in by providing the name or path via the --file flag, e.g. "xlwings add-in install --file custom.xlam or copy all Excelfiles in a directory to the XLSTART folder by providing the path via the --dir flag."
-                        (New in 0.6.0, the unprotected flag was added in 0.20.4) quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
+                        (New in 0.6.0, the unprotected flag was added in 0.20.4 and the --dir flag in 0.24.8)
+    quickstart          Run "xlwings quickstart myproject" to create a folder called "myproject" in the current directory with an Excel file and a Python file, ready to be used.
 Use